alpturan-dev/minibank-backend/README.md

 ```bash
   docker compose up
 ```
-Done, now you can navigate to the swagger ui to test the server:
+Done, now you can navigate to the swagger ui to test the endpoints:

 http://localhost:8080/swagger-ui/index.html#/

+### Notes:
+- You can reach the api/users/signin and api/users/signup endpoints with a JWT token.
+In order to access the protected routes, you should click the Authorize button and pass the token in it.

+## Writers

+- [@alpturandev](https://www.github.com/alpturandev) for design and development.